Lady Arthur Hill: Life

-She was born in Calcutta, British India, the daughter of James Fortescue Harrison, MP of Kilmarnock.
-In 1865, they moved to Crawley Down, Sussex, where her father built a mansion called Down Park.
-In 1877, she married Lord Arthur Hill, who had been a widower.
-They had one daughter.
+Harrison was born in Calcutta, British India, the daughter of James Fortescue Harrison, MP of Kilmarnock (other sources record her birth as taking place in Crawleywood, Sussex in 1851).
+She was composing solo piano pieces, such as The Elfin Waltzes, by the age of 13.
+In 1865, the family moved to Crawley Down, Sussex, where her father built a mansion called Down Park.